Basic Chinese Tones in Mandarin Chinese. Is it important? YES!

 yú or yu2 is “yu” with a SECOND tone.
 It is “fish.”

-By now, you see the tones are quite important in Chinese language.
+By now, you see why tones are important in the Chinese language.
 What’s for dinner?
 Fish or rain?

 Ready for another one?